email

 Mastery Multimedia began in 1994, arising from a desire to be more closely involved in the emerging multimedia industry and the opportunities presented by the Federal Government's Creative Nation initiative.

 Mastery's principals had previously been involved together in Transfinite Audiovisual, a multi-projector audiovisual production company; Dreamstone, a book publishing venture; Peregrine Editions, specialising in science fiction and fantasy fine art, and numerous newsletter and graphics publishing projects.
-In addition Geoff and Barbara had been employed variously in the areas of teaching, photography, medical research, microscopy, electronics, training management, retail management, pro video sales and multimedia production.
+In addition Geoff and Barb had been employed variously in the areas of teaching, photography, medical research, microscopy, electronics, training management, retail management, pro video sales and multimedia production.
 All this experience was brought to Mastery.

 Originally conceived in 1994 as a comprehensive, specialist supplier of the digital picks and shovels to the multimedia gold rush, Mastery started with a very broad activity base selling PCs and Macs and all peripherals to a wide range of commercial clients.
 This early phase was noteworthy for the advent of accessible professional-quality CD recorders, video digitising equipment, scanners and Macromedia, Adobe, Fractal Design and MetaTools software products as graphics professionals and others took up the gauntlet of delivering multimedia-based content to their customers.